PagerDuty/security-training/docs/for_everyone/index.md

 <input type="checkbox" id="058" /><label for="058">![058](../slides/for_everyone/for_everyone.058.jpeg)</label>
 _058. EvilCorp customer database._

 Last night I went ahead and stole a customer database.
-Doesn't matter where I got it form.
+Doesn't matter where I got it from.
 For all you know this could be the PagerDuty customer database, after all I'm an engineer who has access to that, aren't I?
 (It's not, but if that scared you for a moment, then you should familiarize yourself with our access control policies).

 This stolen database contains usernames, password hashes (that's the magic string), and a password hint.
 Some of you may be thinking that the password hint is cheating here.
 Websites don't store password hints, right?
 Well, some do.
 But you're right, most don't.
 So you can think of them as "Answers to Security Questions" if it makes you feel better (I'll talk more about security questions later).